 Mastering Verbal Communication:

-- Active Listening: Pay attention to others.
+- Active Listening: Pay attention to what others are saying.

 Session 3: Non-verbal Communication

-What is non-Verbal Communication?
+What is non-Verbal Communication

 In everyday communication:

-- 38% is through voice, tone, and pauses.
+- 38% communication is done using voice, tone, pauses, etc.

-Non-Verbal Communication Example
+Example of the Non-Verbal Communication

 Non-Verbal Communication | Examples |